-The subcontracting of any part of a Purchase Order to a factory without prior written authorization from PVH CR is strictly prohibited under PVH policies.
+The subcontracting of any aspect of the production process to another factory, including assembly and finishing, and in connection with the manufacturing of any PVH product pursuant to a Purchase Order, without prior written authorization from PVH CR and Supply.
 PVH reserves the right to immediately and permanently discontinue business with any supplier engaging in unauthorized subcontracting, including the right to refuse delivery of the relevant products, without payment and prevent the sale of those products.

 PVH CR recognizes there are unforeseeable or extraordinary circumstances which may require production to be shifted to a new production site.
-We expect and require that the in-scope factory or Supply Chain Partner informs PVH CR of the issue and need to subcontract.
+We expect that the in-scope factory or Supply Chain Partner informs PVH CR & Supply of the issue and need to subcontract.
 We will support our partner in resolving the issue up to and including an expedited authorization of production or an alternative arrangement prior to completion of the assessment.